Paul has a passion for new technology and taught digital media studies in the UK for a number of years. He now lives in Florida, USA.

 The HAVIT HV-F2056: Reliable and Affordable

 My son has a HAVIT HV-F2056.
 He left it at home when he went off to college, which gave me a very good opportunity to try it out.
-Overall I was impressed.
-It's quite a bit cheaper than the iLap and Cooler Master but still a great product.
-If I ever needed to replace one of my current pads, this would be one to consider.

-My HAVIT Pros:
+My HAVIT Pros

-- It takes its power from any USB port, meaning that there is no need for any batteries, power adapter, or an external power source.
+- It takes its power from a USB port, meaning that there is no need for any batteries, power adapter, or an external power source.
 It uses a pass-through port so you don't have to sacrifice one.

 - Portable and lightweight, useful if you need to take it places.

 - The metal mesh design contributes to an excellent cooling effect and provides a solid surface for the MacBook.

 - The HAVIT is more affordable than many other cooling pads, certainly the other two on my list, but it's well designed.

 - My cat loves the blue light that it emits when switched on.